olifolkerd/tabulator/README.md

 {title:"Name", field:"name", formatter:function(value, data, cell, row, options){
 		//value - the value of the cell
 		//data - the data for the row the cell is in
-		//the DOM element of the cell
+		//cell - the DOM element of the cell
-		//the DOM element of the row
+		//row - the DOM element of the row
-		//the options set for this tabulator
-		return "<div></div>"; // must return the html or jquery element of the html for the contents of the cell;
+		//options - the options set for this tabulator return "<div></div>"; // must return the html or jquery element of the html for the contents of the cell;
 	},
 }